ADVERTISEMENT

 POWERFUL WAY #2: Safely Testing a Million “What Ifs” in a Virtual World

-However, using a digital twin, the engineer could develop, test, and even crash his part a thousand times in the same time it took him to do it once in the physical world, spend no money on materials, and put no one’s life at risk.
-Virtual prototyping is changing how we develop inventions.
+Using a digital twin, the engineer would have been able to test and crash his part a thousand times in the time it would have taken him to do it one time in the physical world, and he would have spent zero money on materials, and no lives would have been lost.
+Virtual prototyping is changing how inventions are developed.

 Digital twin of a Formula racing car shown as a wireframe model with airflow simulation lines, demonstrating real-time modeling and performance optimization using virtual representation.